 Ava chose these painted newspaper hearts from You Are My Fave and things started out well.
 We had some lovely concentrated liquid watercolors in a muffin tin, one color per depression, but our watercolors and our newspaper just didn’t mix well.
 The colors appearing under Ava’s paintbrush were much more muddy and gray than those in the beautiful photos that had caught her eye.

 Both girls were delighted with the process of creating these and with their finished valentines.
-I helped out with their classroom parties (I signed myself up to bring in the zero waste party supplies and chicken buckets), so I was there when their classmates were opening up their Valentine’s mailboxes and sorting through their haul of friendly love.
-It makes me happy to see this tradition of handmade valentines carrying on, to see that today’s kids are just as happy with paper creations as my sisters and I were.
-There are some things that digital life just can’t replace.
+I helped out with their classroom parties (I signed myself up to bring in the zero waste party supplies and chicken buckets), so I was there when their classmates were opening up their Valentine’s Day mailboxes and sorting through their haul of friendly love.
+It makes me happy to see this tradition carrying on, to see that today’s kids are just as happy with paper creations as my sisters and I were.
+There are some things that digital life and mass-production just can’t replace.